You can also Subscribe to BengaliCuisine by Email

 - Heat oil in a wok and gently fry the paneer cubes till golden brown, drop the fried paneer in the salted water

-- Fry till half cooked in the same oil, keep aside
+- Fry the potatoes till half cooked in the same oil, keep aside

 - Drain excess oil keeping just about one-and-half tablespoon of oil for the cooking

-- Heat the oil, throw in the cumin seeds and wait till they start popping, reduce the flame
+- Add the cumin seeds and wait till they start popping, reduce the flame

 - Add the tomatoes, cook till they soften and the oil starts coming out

 - In the mean time, add all spices in a small bowl and pour in just about half cup of water to make a smooth paste